JaafarBK02/Uncovering-Trust-and-Transparency-Issues-in-Auto-Repair/README.md

 This project analyzes customer reviews from Bay Area auto repair shops to identify recurring patterns of distrust, overcharging, and poor communication.
 Using NLP and machine learning, we validated that the frustration drivers feel at auto repair shops is not isolated, it is a systemic, measurable, and predictable problem.

-This research was conducted as part of CS163 at San Jose State University and serves as the data foundation for Whipify, a transparency tool for auto repair that was selected as a finalist in the Silicon Valley Innovation Challenge.

 ## Research Questions & Hypotheses
 1. Pricing transparency is a primary driver of negative sentiment
 2. Communication quality strongly influences customer satisfaction